Trust Our Parenting Time Modifications Attorneys To Help You Find A Solution

 Our attorneys will represent your interests in parenting time modification, no matter if the circumstances are normal life changes or more significant changes that require application of the child’s best interests standard.
 You can see that the law is complicated and there are subtleties in both the statute and case law.
 Only an experienced lawyer has the legal background to protect your interests.

 When circumstances change and it’s time to make a modification of parenting time, you can’t risk making costly mistakes in the process.
 You have legal obligations under Michigan law, your child’s other parent has rights, and a judge must approve any significant alteration that impacts the child’s interests.
 At Benson & Associates, our goal is to help you reach a compromise when it comes to modifying parenting time, but we’re ready to take the battle to court if necessary.
-Our attorneys have served clients in Oakland, Wayne, Macomb Counties for seven decades, amassing comprehensive knowledge and experience in all areas of divorce law.
-If you’d like to discuss modification of parenting time with an attorney, please call our Southfield, MI office at 248-357-3550 or visit our website to schedule a consultation.
+If you’d like to discuss modification of parenting time with an attorney, please call our Southfield office at 248-357-3550 or send us a message to schedule a consultation.